anitab-org/vms/docs/Installation Guide.md

 File syncing will work properly after you receive this message: `default: Mounting shared folders`.
 Please wait for this message before proceeding to the next steps.

-Once the VM booted up (and you were able to receive the messages specified above), you can ssh onto the VM by running the command:
+Once the VM boots up (and you were able to receive the messages specified above), you can ssh onto the VM by running the command:

     vagrant ssh